On the Unruh effect and the thermofield double state: Pure, mixed and entangled states

 \subsection{Reduced density matrix}

-Considering the state $\ket{\psi_{AB}}$ defined in the Hilbert space
+Considering the state $\ket{\psi_{AB}}$ defined in the Hilbert space,

-We can obtain the density matrix for each subsystem, known as reduced density matrix, taking the partial trace over the part (subsystem) that we want to exclude from $\rho_{AB}$.
-For example, for $\rho_A$ (the same for $\rho_B$)
+we can obtain the density matrix for each subsystem, known as the reduced density matrix, by taking the partial trace over the subsystem we want to exclude from $\rho_{AB}$.
+For example, the density matrix defined on $\mathcal{H_A}$ is given by

-\subsubsection{Product states}
+\subsubsection{Product States}